wenlzhang/obsidian-todoist-context-bridge/MANUAL_SYNC_COMMANDS.md

 - Discovers all tasks with Todoist links in the active file
 - Uses journal-based task discovery for optimal performance
 - Falls back to direct file scanning if journal is stale (smart fallback)
-- Syncs completion status for each task bidirectionally
+- Syncs completion status for each task automatically
 - Updates journal with any newly discovered tasks

 **Performance**: